psake/PowerShellBuild/README.md

 This consistency ultimately helps the community in building high-quality PowerShell modules.

 > psake version `4.8.0` or greater is required to make use of shared psake tasks.
+> Currently, `v4.8.0` of psake is unreleased and must be retrieved from the [shared-module-tasks](https://github.com/psake/psake/tree/shared-module-tasks) branch.

 <p align="center">
     <img src="media/psaketaskmodule-256x256.png" alt="Logo">